NordicHPC/sonar/doc/NEW-FORMAT.md

 StateComplete specifier, split into individual states, and the state names are always folded to upper case.

-### Type: `NodeRange`
+### Type: `HostnameRange`

-A NodeRange is a nonempty-string representing a list of hostnames compactly using a simple
+A HostnameRange is a nonempty-string representing a list of Hostnames compactly using a simple
 syntax: brackets introduce a list of individual numbered nodes and ranges, these are expanded to yield a list of node names.
 For example, `c[1-3,5]-[2-4].fox` yields `c1-2.fox`, `c1-3.fox`, `c1-4.fox`, `c2-2.fox`, `c2-3.fox`, `c2-4.fox`, `c3-2.fox`, `c3-3.fox`, `c3-4.fox`, `c5-2.fox`,
 `c5-3.fox`, `c5-4.fox`.
 In a valid range, the first number is no greater than the second number, and numbers are not repeated.
 (The motivation for this feature is that some clusters have very many nodes and that they group well this way.)

+Note that as this represents a set of Hostnames, the names can be modified by Sonar options in the same way as the Hostnames themselves.

 ## Slurm Job ID structure